amplitude/amplitude-docs/content/collections/analytics/en/ask-amplitude.md

 - "Show this as conversion over time."
 - "Group this chart by X."
 - "Filter this by X = Y."

+### Can I uses Ask Amplitude if I have a BAA in place with Amplitude?

+No. For more information, contact your Amplitude representative.